-- Firstly the standard of guiding on Zambia safaris is uniformly high.
-The safari camps are often run by visionary characters who balance a passion for wild places with the fierce dedication of bush entrepreneurs.
-Every guide in Zambia has to pass stringent guiding exams, especially walking safari guides, so that the quality of your guide’s all-round bush knowledge is notable.
+- First of all, the standard of guiding on Zambia safaris is uniformly high.
+The safari camps are often run by visionary characters.
+They balance a passion for wild places with the fierce dedication of bush entrepreneurs.
+Every guide in Zambia has to pass stringent guiding exams, especially walking safari guides.
+Thus, the quality of your guide’s all-round bush knowledge is notable.

 - Secondly the national parks of Zambia allow both night drives and bush walks.